gartwork/crm2/PhoneGap-GUI-Opening-an-Existing-Project.md

 ![Add Project Button](https://raw.github.com/hermwong/phonegap-gui/master/docs-assets/create/docs-plus-button.png)

-You will be presented with the Add New Project / Open Existing Project dialog, the clicking on the right icon will allow you to open an existing project.
+You will be presented with the Add New Project / Open Existing Project dialog, by clicking on the icon to the right allows you to open an existing project.

 ![Open Project Button](https://raw.github.com/hermwong/phonegap-gui/master/docs-assets/open/docs-open-existing.png)